Code-Institute-Submissions/Project3-7/README.md

       - This is an interactive chart so click on a bar or section of pie chart, then all charts will represent only the portion of the chart you clicked.
 Click a second time then it reverts to show the complete set of data.
 Test all charts and work okay

 - Logout
-      - works okay, logs user out and redirects to index page.
+      - Works okay, logs user out and redirects to index page.

 - Site viewed and tested in the following browsers (all work as expected):
   - Google Chrome displays okay